JGL/DiplomaInAppleDevelopment-AutumnWinter2022/README.md

 - Senior Lecturer in Creative Computing and Course Leader, Apple Development: [Joel Gethin Lewis](https://joelgethinlewis.com/).
 Contact me via the [UAL CCI Slack](https://ual-cci.slack.com).
 - Weekly schedule:
   - Monday: 1030-1300: Slack 1-1 tutorials.
 For more information and detailed schedule, see [the course wiki tutorial page](https://github.com/JGL/DiplomaInAppleDevelopment-AutumnWinter2022/wiki/Tutorial-Schedule).
 If **your next** tutorial is too far away, or you have a more urgent question, please message me on the [UAL CCI Slack](https://ual-cci.slack.com).
   - Tuesday: 0930-1330, in person at [Creative Computing Institute(CCI)](https://www.arts.ac.uk/creative-computing-institute), Camberwell, London.
-Room PR_B501-01.
+Room PR_B501-01, taught by [Joel Gethin Lewis](https://joelgethinlewis.com).
     - Block 1: Coding One: Swift and Swift UI
     - Block 2: Coding Two: Further Apple Frameworks
   - Thursday: 0930-1330, in person at Greencoat room GB_G03, taught by [Murad Khan](https://www.muradkhan.co.uk).
 NOTE - you will attend Murad's unit until we've learnt enough Swift in the other units.
     - Block 1: Introducing Computational Futures: Artificial Intelligence and Machine Learning with the Diploma in Creative Computing Cohort.
   - Thursday: 1430-1730, in person at [Creative Computing Institute(CCI)](https://www.arts.ac.uk/creative-computing-institute), Camberwell, London.
-Room PR_B501-03.
+Room PR_B501-03, taught by [Xiaowan Yi](https://xiaowan-yi.com).
     - Block 1: ML One: Introducing Machine Learning with Core ML - NOTE - postponed until we've learnt enough Swift in the other units.
     - Block 2: ML Two: Making Models with Create ML
   - Friday: 0930-1330, in person at [Creative Computing Institute(CCI)](https://www.arts.ac.uk/creative-computing-institute), Camberwell, London.
-Room PR_B501-03.
+Room PR_B501-03, taught by [Joel Gethin Lewis](https://joelgethinlewis.com).
     - Block 1: Product One: Individual App Design and Launch.
     - Block 2: Product Two: Further Apple Frameworks
 - _**You are expected to undertake independent study of about 25 hours per week - spread across all the units of  the Diploma in Apple Development.**_